Florida State Seminoles: History

-The "Seminoles" name, chosen by students in a 1947 vote, alludes to Florida's Seminole people who in the early nineteenth century resisted efforts of the United States government to remove them from Florida.
+The name "Seminoles" was chosen by students in 1947 on a vote, it alludes to Florida's Seminole people who in the early nineteenth century resisted efforts of the United States government to remove them from Florida.
 Since 1978 the teams have been represented by the symbols Osceola and Renegade.
 The symbol represents an actual historical figure, Seminole war leader Osceola, whose clothing represents appropriate period dress.
 The athletic logo, in use since the early 1970s, shows a profile of a shouting Seminole warrior in circle.
 The model for the logo was Florida State music faculty member Thomas Wright, composer of the Florida State University Fight Song and Victory Song.

 The university maintains that they do not officially have a mascot, but use the Seminole name in "admiration" of the unconquered tribe.
 However, the figures of Osceola and Renegade, as well as the athletic logo, are used in a way that is indistinguishable from other mascots; they are used to rally the crowd at sporting events, and emblazoned on T-shirts and other merchandise.

+Renegade and Osceola are reserved for football games; therefore, the Seminoles use a different symbol for other athletic events.
+This symbol, referred to by the university as an "ambassador" rather than a mascot, is an anthropomorphic horse named Cimarron.
+The name Cimarron comes from a term used by Spanish colonizers to describe independent indigenous tribes.